 The positive in vitro results available in the dossier indicate a concern for both chromosomal aberration and gene mutation.

 According to the ECHA Guidance R.7a, Section R.7.7.6.3, the in vivo mammalian alkaline comet assay ("comet assay", OECD TG 489) is a suitable test to follow up the positive in vitro result for chromosomal aberration and gene mutation.
-However, only the in vivo mammalian erythrocyte micronucleus test ("MN test", OECD TG 474) can be used directly for providing evidence of in vivo chromosomal mutagenicity, as the study detects both structural and numerical chromosomal aberrations.
+However, only the in vivo mammalian erythrocyte micronucleus test ("MN test", OECD TG 474) detects both structural and numerical chromosomal aberrations, and therefore provides direct evidence of in vivo chromosomal mutagenicity.

 As indicated in the ECHA Guidance, it is possible to combine the comet assay and the MN test into a single study.
 The combination study can help reduce the number of tests performed and the number of animals used while providing useful information on the potential of the Substance to induce chromosomal aberration and gene mutation.
 Therefore, the comet assay combined with the MN test is the most appropriate study for the Substance.